 Meralda Bateman, Education Manager

-Meralda is a naturopath with diplomas in both human resources and management and a Certificate 4 in Community Pharmacy from the Pharmacy Guild Australia.
+Meralda is a naturopath with qualifications management, community pharmacy and education.
 She began her career in this area as a pharmacy assistant and quickly developed an abiding interest in the complementary medicines sector, deciding then to become a naturopath.

 Dr Michael Dodson, Medical Director, Blackmores and Blackmores Institute